 In the top right corner of the Klaviyo dashboard, click on your company name to expand a dropdown.
 Select Account.

 On your Account page, select the Settings dropdown.
 Then, choose Domain Authentication from the main tab.

 To begin, select Get Started.

-Please note that, while this selection is available to all users, only those with Owner or Admin privileges can make changes.
+Please note that, while this selection is available to all users, only those with Owner, Admin, Manager, and Campaign Coordinator privileges can make changes.